Florida HOA & Condo Website Compliance

 100% Independent

-This guide was created by Mike Cannon, a Florida Licensed Community Association Manager (LCAM) and independent board technology advisor with prior experience inside fiber-to-HOA sales organizations.
+Community Internet Advisory was created by Mike Cannon, a Florida Licensed Community Association Manager (LCAM) with extensive experience working alongside community associations, telecommunications providers, and stakeholder-driven organizations.

 — Mike Cannon, LCAM